 On the other hand, sometimes water purification is indispensable while you travel.
 Here are some great products to take with you in those cases:

 - SteriPen is a pen-like device that purifies up to a liter of water and kills harmful bacteria.

 - Ultralight Water Purifier by Grayl is good for hiking, camping, and global traveling.
 It removes viruses and heavy metals in water making it pure clean.

 Consider organic fabric clothing and bags like bamboo or organic cotton while you travel.
-Synthetic fabrics do not allow your skin to breathe and cause allergy.
+Synthetic fabrics do not allow your skin to breathe and cause allergies.
 Plastic bags are already banned in some countries.

 Organic clothing and bags are produced without pesticides and GMO’s and do not cause health concerns.